Elemnir/little_doodles/README.md

 authentication credentials between calls, and can deduce whether the provided Entity needs to be created on the server as new or simply modified.

-As for the server, the Django documentation provides examples of many deployment scenarios, and the settings are highly customizable, but to simply get a development sandbox working on a Linux system, the following should be
+As for the server, the Django documentation provides examples of many [deployment scenarios][django-deploy], and the settings are highly customizable, but to simply get a development sandbox working on a Linux system, the following should be sufficient:
-sufficient:

 ```
 cd little_doodles_server/